mnielLab/BepiPocket/README.md

 ### Example
 Using the example fasta file, this code snippet does 4 runs, each producing 5 structures.
 The first run is without any antibody-epitope restraint, just using seed 0.
-The second, third and and fourth runs are made using antibody-epitope restraints construcetd with BepiPred-3.0.
+The second, third and and fourth runs are made using antibody-epitope restraints constructed with BepiPred-3.0.
 ```
 python main.py -i ./examples/2j88_ag_A_ab_L_H.fasta -o ./example_output/ -pred bepipocket -nr_runs 4
 ```